-GLOW Calls (Great Leadership and Outreach Workshops) are held quarterly and have a "webinar" format.
-Each month, an expert covers a topic related to a larger field of our work with an in-depth presentation to enhance your knowledge and enrich your leadership.
+GLO Webinars (Great Leadership and Outreach Webinars) are held at least four times a year.
+Experts discuss a topic related to a larger field of our work with an in-depth presentation to enhance your knowledge and enrich your leadership.